TeamJeeves/Jeeves-Bot-Documentation/docs/guides/Setting-Up-Guild-Rank-Sync.md

 ## Pro Tips

 - **Be Careful with Officer Roles**: Consider the permissions you are giving to the discord roles managed via the Guild Integration.
 Vanity Roles, or Roles that grant access to channels are no problem, but roles that give Administrative powers are dangerous.
-If you have to kick out a malicious officer from your guild, it could take a few hours for Jeeves to detect that and they could use Jeeves to temporarily regain their discord roles even after manualy demoting them.
+If you have to kick out a malicious officer from your guild, it could take a few hours for Jeeves to detect that and they could use Jeeves to temporarily regain their discord roles even after manually demoting them.

 - **The Sync-Guild Command**: This command serves only 1 purpose.
 If you recently did some housekeeping and reorganized your Discord server, new roles, old roles, all the things have changed.
 This command re-evaluates all of your guild members in discord.
 If your in-game ranks were juggled as well you likely don't need this command, this command is only helpful if you deleted some of the roles tied to the game ranks and created new ones in their place and you need to re-sort everyone to their new roles.
 It does not fetch fresh data from Blizzard nor does it check roles from any other integrations besides guild roles.